top of page

 Kidney Anatomy

-• The anatomy of the kidney is intricate, designed to efficiently filter blood, remove waste, maintain electrolyte balance, and regulate blood pressure.
+• The Kidney Anatomy is intricate, designed to efficiently filter blood, remove waste, maintain electrolyte balance, and regulate blood pressure.

 • Each kidney is a bean-shaped organ, approximately the size of a fist, located on either side of the spine, just below the rib cage.